Key takeaways

 - Document repository for bills, invoices, and working files.

-- Compliance calendar and filing status, GST, TDS, income tax, and ROC.
+- Compliance calendar and filing status for GST, TDS, income tax, and ROC.

-- Centralized communication with the CA team, fast clarifications.
+- Centralized communication with the CA team for fast clarifications.

 Compliance coverage

-- GST registration, GSTR 1 and 3B, annual GSTR 9, e-invoice enablement, reconciliations.
+- GST registration, GSTR-1 and 3B, annual GSTR-9, e-invoice enablement, and reconciliations.

-- TDS advisory and compliance, monthly challans, Forms 26Q, 24Q, 27Q, property related returns.
+- TDS advisory and compliance: monthly challans, Forms 26Q, 24Q, 27Q, and property related returns.

-- Income tax return filing, advance tax support, tax audit preparation support.
+- Income tax return filing, advance tax support, and tax audit preparation support.

 - ROC annual filings for small companies and basic secretarial support where eligible.